-In the industry, Humphrey Manlift is well-known for providing belt manlifts that are well constructed, dependable, and enduring in value.
+In the industry, Humphrey Manlift is well-known for providing belt manlifts and personnel elevators that are well constructed, dependable, and enduring in value.
 Our products have been installed worldwide, providing continued use and efficient operation from the late 1800’s to the present day.
 We are committed to the customer and dedicated to our mission in manufacturing a quality product that will endure for centuries to come.

 The History of Humphrey Manlift Company